 Pittsburgh is quickly becoming the nation's next great innovation hub, with top companies like Google, Uber, Disney and Facebook expanding to the Steel City.
 Over the two-year MSIS program, students immerse themselves in campus life at Carnegie Mellon and the rich, cultural experience of living in Pittsburgh.

 Will you answer the nation's call for information security professionals?

 The MSIS program meets the criteria for the NSF-funded CyberCorps® Scholarship for Service Program (SFS).
 U.S. citizens and permanent residents may be eligible to receive a full scholarship and academic stipend in exchange for two years of service.

 Interested in working for the NSA?
 Looking for a deeper concentration in information security?
 Explore these two certificates available to MSIS students.

 STUDENTS WHO GRADUATE FROM THIS PROGRAM GAIN AN ABILITY TO:

-- Explain the information security challenges in networks and software systems
+- Demonstrate advanced knowledge of information security principles and challenges in networks and software systems

-- Perform risk assessment and management of development, acquisition and evolution of secure infrastructure
+- Perform risk assessment and management of secure infrastructure development, acquisition and evolution